 Unlike other online editors, Create does not rely on the uploading and downloading of large files, making it less dependent on internet speeds.
 However, Create still requires an active internet connection to function and to save your progress.
 For best performance, and to avoid losing changes to your project, ensure you have a stable internet connection when using Create.

 6. Don't delete the source files from your computer

 There are situations where the Create editor might ask you to relink the video, audio and image files you used in your project.
 If you delete, rename, or move these source files on your computer, it could cause problems when you reopen your project, so be sure to keep them.

-This is an optional step if you're experiencing lag after adding videos, image or audio files to an editing project.
-Larger and longer files can take more time to get processed before they're available to be used, in addition adding multiple media files at once can also increase processing times.
-If you're using 4K video for instance, it can help to compress these files to 1080p first (e.g. at https://util.clipchamp.com) before using them in an editing project.
+This is an optional step if you're experiencing lag after adding files to an editing project.
+Larger and longer files take more time to process before they're available to be used.
+Adding multiple media files at once can also increase processing times.
+If you're using 4K video for instance, it can help to compress these files to 1080p first (e.g. at https://util.clipchamp.com) before using them in a project.

 A Final Note

 Your computer needs to satisfy some requirements to ensure Create works as expected.
 Your available memory/RAM should be at least 4 GB and your machine should be a 64-Bit computer running a 64-bit OS and the 64-bit version of Chrome.